 A virtual event is a Web-based event that replicates many aspects of a traditional place-based conference, membership meeting, or trade show.
 It may take place on a standalone basis or in conjunction with a place-based conference (i.e., a “hybrid” event).

 Virtual events feature multiple sessions (not just a single Webinar or Webcast) and may include keynote presentations, training and education workshops, discussion areas, social networking opportunities, exhibit areas for vendors, and various other features.
 Activities in a virtual event may take place in real time (synchronously), on demand (asynchronously), or some combination of the two.

-03:26 – A discussion about why to offer a virtual conference.
-And when thinking of why to do anything, one of the ways to approach that can be by examining the alternatives.
-In the case of a virtual conference, Celisa and Jeff see two obvious high-level alternatives: offer the information, knowledge, skills, networking, etc., via some other format, or do nothing.
+[03:26] – When thinking of why to do anything, one of the ways to approach that can be by examining the alternatives.
+In the case of a virtual conference, we see two obvious high-level alternatives: offer the information, knowledge, skills, networking, etc., via some other format, or do nothing.
 The bucket of “offer the information skills, networking, etc., in some other format,” contains a lot of options: hold a place-based conference, develop a book or resources, make an online course, and so on.
-Anyone who’s has been following Celisa and Jeff’s work probably knows they’re advocates of thinking “beyond courses” when it comes to building a learning business.
+Anyone who’s has been following our work probably knows we’re advocates of thinking “beyond courses” when it comes to building a learning business.
 And virtual conferences are definitely a “beyond courses” business model.
-It’s also a business model they’ve been working with themselves—for example, Learning • Technology • Design™ (LTD) 2017 and 2018 were virtual conferences.
+It’s also a business model we’ve been working ourselves—for example, Learning • Technology • Design™ (LTD) is our virtual conference.

-[04:47] – Jeff and Celisa share six reasons they think a virtual conference is worth considering:
+[04:47] – Six reasons a virtual conference is worth considering: